shrey-garg/morphia/docs/reference/content/guides/annotations.md

 - `@PreLoad` - Called before mapping the datastore object to the entity (POJO); the Document is passed as an argument (you can add/remove/change values)
 - `@PostLoad` - Called after mapping to the entity
 - `@PrePersist` - Called before save, it can return a Document in place of an empty one.
-- `@PreSave` - Called before the save call to the datastore
 - `@PostPersist` - Called after the save call to the datastore

 ### Examples